 - Bibbidi-Bobbidi-Boo - the magic words of the Fairy Godmother in Disney's Cinderella.

 - Bedknobs and Broomsticks give us the spell of Substitutiary Locomotion ("giving life to things without"): Treguna Mekoides Trecorum Satis Dee.
 Which sounds really creepy when the things the spell animates (like empty suits of armor) start repeating it...

-- In the silent movie The Golem, it is a scroll inscribed with a magic word (Aemaet) that brings the Golem to life.
-This is consistent with the traditional Golem lore.
+- In The Golem, it is a scroll inscribed with a magic word, "Aemaet", that brings the Golem to life.

 - David Eddings: